University of Colorado / Denver Health Medical Center

 - Duration: 2 years

 The Surgical Critical Care Fellowship is an ACGME/RRC approved training program, whose goal is to educate fellows in the advanced care of critically ill and injured patients.
 Rotational experience includes trauma, cardiac, burn, and pediatric, as well as general surgical critical care.
-The fellowship is designed to provide the critical care resident (CCR) with an education in the principles and practice of state-of-the art surgical critical care, by exposing them to a broad array of surgical illnesses; this is accomplished through teaching rounds, primary patient care, educational conferences, and specialized rotations.
-By the completion of training, the CCR is expected to demonstrate proficiency in surgical critical care decision making, specific organ system support, evaluation of new technology and treatment techniques, ICU administration, outcomes assessment, research design, and interaction with patients, families, and health care personnel.
-These clinical goals will be accomplished by providing the CCR with a position dedicated to the intensive care units at Denver Health Medical Center (DHMC), The Children's Hospital of Denver (TCH), and the University of Colorado Hospitals (UCHSC).
-Training will consist of twelve months: eight dedicated to General Surgical Critical Care, one to Pediatric Critical Care, one to Burn Critical Care, one to Cardiothoracic Critical Care, and one to research.
+The fellowship is designed to provide the critical care fellow with an education in the principles and practice of state-of-the art surgical critical care, by exposing them to a broad array of surgical illnesses; this is accomplished through teaching rounds, primary patient care, educational conferences, and specialized rotations.
+By the completion of training, the CCF is expected to demonstrate proficiency in surgical critical care decision making, specific organ system support, evaluation of new technology and treatment techniques, ICU administration, outcomes assessment, research design, and interaction with patients, families, and health care personnel.
+These clinical goals will be accomplished by providing the CCF with a position dedicated to the intensive care units at Denver Health Medical Center (DHMC) and the University of Colorado Hospital.
+Training will consist of twelve months: eight dedicated to General Surgical Critical Care, one to Burn Critical Care, two to Cardiothoracic Critical Care, and one to ECHO/ultrasound.

 Trauma and Acute Care Surgery

 Trauma and Acute Care Surgery (TACS) encompasses trauma and non-trauma surgical emergencies, as well as surgical critical care.
 Individuals trained in TACS will be qualified to provide comprehensive emergent surgical and critical care to trauma and non-trauma conditions in virtually any body region or organ system.
-Through this integrated educational experience, we are providing residents with the training to become academic leaders in this emerging discipline.
-The TACS curriculum is designed to build on the oncepts and skills obtained during a 5-year General Surgery residency.
+Through this integrated educational experience, we are providing fellows with the training to become academic leaders.
+The TACS curriculum is designed to build on the concepts and skills obtained during a 5-year General Surgery residency.
 The first year of the fellowship focuses on surgical critical care in an ACGME/RRC approved training program.
 Rotational experience includes trauma, cardiac, burn, and pediatric, as well as general surgical critical care.

 The broad experience gained through a diverse faculty and programmatic elements should prepare the fellow for their board examinations as well as their future career.